 It’s a classic mistake I’ve seen time and time again.
-You scramble to make an RRSP contribution before the deadline and give yourself a giant pat on the back.
+You scramble to make your RRSP contribution before the deadline and then give yourself a giant pat on the back.
 But wait a minute.
 You’re not done yet.
 Not if your RRSP contribution is just sitting idly in cash.

 You need to put that RRSP money to work.

 Remember, you don’t actually “buy RRSPs”.
 Your RRSP is simply a container in which you can hold a wide variety of investments such as GICs, bonds, stocks, mutual funds, and exchange traded funds (ETFs).

 It’s those investments that offer returns that hopefully beat inflation over time and provide you with a nest egg to draw from in retirement.

 The RRSP container keeps those investment gains sheltered from the tax man until it’s time to withdraw the funds – the idea being that you’re in a lower tax bracket than you are when you made the contribution.

 Think of your RRSP as a three-step process.

 - Open an RRSP account (if you haven’t done so already) at a bank, credit union, investment firm, robo-advisor, or online brokerage account.